Peter van der Krogt has created a full contents list for Imago Mundi, covering all past and

 An index by Piero Falchetta, from the beginning until 2009, in searchable pdf format, includes other journal

 elements as well (obituaries, conference reports, notices, etc.).

 Since 2004, the contents of the first 54 volumes (1935-2002) have been

 available, in a fully searchable form, on the

-JSTOR website, in the section Arts & Sciences VII.
+JSTOR website.
 This is a subscription service, accessible

 through relevant university and research libraries.
 However, current private subscribers are

 provided with free JSTOR access to vols 1-54.
 Back issues in print form are available from Periodicals Service Company and Schmidt Periodicals GmbH.